Boominathan2355/vision-model/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a **Proprietary License** - see the [LICENSE](LICENSE) file for details.

+**⚠️ IMPORTANT:** This software contains proprietary and confidential information.
+- Unauthorized use, reproduction, or distribution is strictly prohibited
+- All intellectual property rights are reserved
+- Access is restricted to authorized personnel only

+For licensing inquiries, contact: support@thiran.ai

+## 🔐 Security & Confidentiality

+- **Classification**: PROPRIETARY
+- **Access Control**: Private repository with restricted access
+- **Data Protection**: All source code and models are confidential
+- **Usage Rights**: Internal use only unless explicitly authorized

-## 👥 Contributing
+## 👥 Access & Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+This is a **private repository**.
+Access is restricted to authorized team members only.

+For contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md) (internal use only)

 ## 📞 Contact & Support